georgegesite/Spring-Boot/expense-tracker/Readme.md

 - View expense summaries by category or month
 - Get total spending for current month

+## Upcoming Features

+- Spring Security for login and authorization

 ## Running the Application

 - Clone the repository